-Lunch will be provided by DCSD, and can be purchased by students
+Free school lunch will be provided by DCSD, and additional snacks can be purchased by students.

 The lunch menu (including ingredients and allergy information) can be found at http://dcsd.nutrislice.com/.

 Student Fees

 Each year the Governing Board and the BFA Administration will review the budget to determine the student fees for the year.